0xAfroSec/py-solidity-ast/README.md

 # Py-Solidity-AST

-A Python library for parsing and working with the AST output of the [Solc](https://github.com/ethereum/solidity) compiler.
+A Python library for parsing and working with the Abstract Syntax Tree (AST) output of the [Solc](https://github.com/ethereum/solidity) compiler or any compiled solidity files.

 ## Table of Contents